saivishnu001/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+# Coffee Sales Analytics Dashboard (Interative Dashboard creation using MS Excel)

 ## Project Description

-Title: Coffee Sales Analytics Dashboard

-Description: Provide an overview of the dashboard's purpose, i.e., monitoring and analyzing coffee sales data to identify trends, high-performing customers, and geographical performance.
+Provide an overview of the dashboard's purpose, i.e., monitoring and analyzing coffee sales data to identify trends, high-performing customers, and geographical performance.

 ## Dashboard Overview
 The dashboard tracks coffee sales with key performance metrics across different dimensions such as: